 Note: A farm is not required to seek approval for all the species they manage simultaneously.
+If a farm has split or dual systems of the same species and cannot demonstrate clear traceability, AGW maintains the right to refuse to audit or certify the farm.

-- 1.0.4 Animal Welfare Approved is a birth to slaughter program.
-Meat sold under the Animal Welfare Approved label or logo must come from animals that have been certified as being raised to Animal Welfare Approved standards and slaughtered using a method and at a location that has received written approval from Animal Welfare Approved. - 1.0.4.1 If the farm does not intend to market meat from some or all of their animals under the AWA label, but owns or has control of an animal when it is slaughtered, the slaughter process must meet the AWA Slaughter Guidelines for Red Meat. - 1.0.5 The certified farm may participate in networks, co-operatives or marketing groups in order to market livestock products as Animal Welfare Approved as long as each member is audited as meeting all other requirements listed in these standards. - 1.0.6 All those working with animals must be competent to carry out the tasks required of them.
+- 1.0.4 AWA is a birth to slaughter program.
+Meat sold under the AWA label or logo must come from animals that have been certified as being raised to AWA standards and slaughtered using a method and at a location that has received written approval from AWA. - 1.0.4.1 If the farm does not intend to market meat from some or all of their animals under the AWA label, but owns or has control of an animal when it is slaughtered, the slaughter process must meet the AWA Slaughter Guidelines for Red Meat. - 1.0.5 The certified farm may participate in networks, co-operatives or marketing groups in order to market livestock products as AWA as long as each member is audited as meeting all other requirements listed in these standards. - 1.0.6 All those working with animals must be competent to carry out the tasks required of them.